 So it’s not just one person, nor is it just one organisation, but the doing of things together.
 A candle is a good reminder that every person counts.
 There is a verse in the bible where Jesus says ‘I am the light of the world’ and also ‘You are the light of the world’, so we have the light of the one who made us, and we reflect that, and Jessie certainly reflected that.

-Jacob Rumbiak details the formation of the ULMWP Transitional Government’s ‘green state’, a far-sighted and inspiring project that necessarily involves considerable dieback of Indonesia’s rapacious wreckage of the environment in the past two decades.
-The ULMWP Transitional Government is obviously buoyed by the Pacific Islands Forum’s commitment to West Papua’s liberation in the form of a fact-finding mission (most recently to the UN Human Rights Council on 24 February 2021), but the Indonesian Government’s use of COVID-2020 to so dramatically escalate its military presence from the ‘normal’ 9,000 to 60,000 (many of these highly trained commandos) can’t be ignored.
+Jacob Rumbiak outlines the West Papua Transitional Government’s ‘green state’, a far-sighted and inspiring project that also, necessarily, involves considerable dieback of Indonesia’s rapacious wreckage of the environment in the past two decades.
+The ULMWP Transitional Government is obviously buoyed by the Pacific Islands Forum’s commitment to the UN Fact-Finding Mission (most recently to the UN Human Rights Council on 24 February 2021), but the Indonesian Government’s use of COVID to dramatically escalate its military presence—from the ‘normal’ 9,000 to 60,000 (including many highly trained commandos) can’t be ignored.

 Address (edited) Bula everybody.
 I am a Fiji-Australian nurse, and a Health and Safety Manager.
 In August 2019 I went to East Timor for a Diplomacy Training Program.
 There were many Pacific people in the course, including three West Papuan students.
 Unfortunately at that time there was an uprising and then a blackout in West Papua, and people were being threatened and killed.
 The Papuan students didn’t sleep for three days, trying to find out if their families were dead or still alive, and I was wondering ‘How can this be happening in Australia’s closest neighbour?’
 These students were the same age as my kids.
 So I tried to work out what I could do, and decided to write a book to show how we in Oceania are all connected.